A Comprehensive Review of Few-shot Action Recognition: Future work

-Large language models (e.g., GPT-4, BERT, etc.) and multimodal large models (e.g., CLIP, DALL-E) have demonstrated remarkable performance in areas such as natural language processing and image generation.
+Large language models (e.g., GPT-4~\cite{achiam2023gpt}, LLAVA~\cite{liu2023llava}, Deepseek-R1~\cite{guo2025deepseek}, etc.) and multimodal large models (e.g., LLAMA~\cite{touvron2023llama}, Qwen-VL~\cite{wang2024qwen2}) have demonstrated remarkable performance in areas such as natural language processing and image generation.
 These models have been extensively pre-trained to simulate the abundant prior knowledge that humans possess before learning novel concepts with few-shot samples.
 This presents a valuable research opportunity to achieve better few-shot action recognition.
 Additionally, the representation learning capabilities of large models allow them to capture higher-level features and abstract representations of actions.
 In few-shot learning, leveraging pre-trained large models has the potential to facilitate faster adaptation to novel action categories and improve generalization in few-shot action recognition.
 Moreover, the ability of multimodal large models to effectively process and integrate information in various modalities has the potential to significantly enhance the accuracy and robustness of FSAR models, especially in complex environments with diverse action variations.
-Current applications~\cite{wang2023clip, ni2022multimodal, pei2023d} mainly aim to directly leverage semantic prior knowledge learned by large models to obtain more generalizable representations for videos.
+Current applications~\cite{wang2023clip, ni2024multimodal, pei2023d} mainly aim to directly leverage semantic prior knowledge learned by the language-image pretrained model to obtain more generalizable representations for videos.
 Applying large models to few-shot action recognition still holds significant promise and presents under-explored challenges.